kz/swanntools/README.md

 └── README.md
 ```

+## Known Bugs

+- Pressing Ctrl + C does not terminate main.exe

 ## Roadmap

 - [X] Create a Go script which can authenticate with the DVR via its media protocol